primalmotion/simplai/README.md

 ## Components

-The main components in the framework are the `node.Node`, `node.Chain` and `node.Input`.
+The main components in the framework are the `node.Node`, `node.Subchain` and `node.Input`.

 ### Node